 Although we much prefer the design and feel of this model, the awkward filling method means it loses out to its stablemate.
 A fine vape pen nonetheless.

-Available in three colours, the lightweight Vype ePod is a conventional e-liquid vaporiser that uses disposable pre-sealed cartridges in 10 different flavours (from Golden Tobacco and Chilled Mint to Garden Strawberry, Tequila Sunrise and Vanilla Medley) and two nicotine strengths (12 and 18mg).
+Available in three colours, the lightweight Vype ePod is a conventional e-liquid vaporiser that uses disposable pre-sealed cartridges in six different flavours and two nicotine strengths (12 and 18mg).

 The ePod is super simple to use because it doesn’t have any buttons on board.
-Simply drop in a disposable e-liquid cartridge (£5.99) and puff.
+Simply drop in a disposable e-liquid cartridge (£6.50 for two) and draw.
 The ePod is certainly not left wanting in the meteorological department – this thing produces large volumes of rich, intensely-flavoured vapour.

 However, it sometimes makes a bubbling noise on the first few draws and, worse, ejects a little e-liquid onto the mouthpiece which doesn’t taste remotely pleasant.
 This is a strange anomaly that affects some vaporisers from time to time and this writer has no idea why.
 Nevertheless, the Vype ePod is a decent enough entry into the vape stick market and one that should sell well given that the financial weight behind it is none other than British American Tobacco.

-This writer gave all four flavours (jasmine, peppermint, lavender and lychee) a whirl and while I can’t say any of them made me feel noticeably more relaxed – or controlled my urge for another nicotine hit – they all tasted extremely pleasant, and without the raspiness associated with normal vaporisers.
+This writer gave afew a whirl and while I can’t say any of them made me feel noticeably more relaxed – or controlled my urge for another nicotine hit – they all tasted extremely pleasant, and without the raspiness associated with normal vaporisers.
 They also produced a surprisingly large volume of vapour.

 Most popular vapes are either made by smaller, boutique brands or giant tobacco/cigarette companies seeking those sweet vape dollars.
 Juul is neither: it's a Silicon Valley startup valued at a not-unimpressive $40 billion.